This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 The big draw to this game for Two Points and Sims players alike is the opportunity to have a more extensive field to build on for students to go to school in.

-As of the writing of this article, the game isn’t out yet, but if you love the Two Point games, you are sure to love this one for all its elements similar to the Sims and other population simulator games like it.
+You are sure to love this one for all its elements similar to the Sims and other population simulator games like it.

 Those are our picks for the best Nintendo Switch games like The Sims.